Why is AML Transaction Monitoring Important?

 Fraud Opportunities

 In the physical world of yesteryear, financial fraudsters had to interact with another person, such as the sales clerk, and present a debit or credit card.
-In the digital realm, the inherent obstacle created by that personal interaction and physical card is completely eliminated.
+In the digital realm, the inherent obstacle created by that personal interaction and physical card is eliminated.

 Furthermore, criminals no longer have to steal or fake a debit or credit card to use for e-commerce scams.
 They simply compromise the consumer’s bank account credentials through social engineering tactics.
 Once in, they slowly take over the account, changing a notification here, updating a contact number there, until they eventually lock out the legitimate account owner.
 This type of activity is far more difficult to detect than a random, uncharacteristic charge at a big box store or major e-commerce site.